zgilkerson/azure-pipelines-agent/docs/preview/yamldeserialization.md

 # VSTS YAML deserialization

 This document describes the details of the YAML deserialization process.
-This is not a \"getting started\" document.
+This is not a "getting started" document.

 Several expansion mechanisms are available during the deserialization process.
 The goals are:
 1. Enable process reuse (maintainability)
 1. Enable a simple getting-started experience

 The deserialzation process occurs when a definition is triggered (manual, CI, or scheduled).
 All expansion mechanisms discussed in this document, occur during the deserialization process.
-In this sense, all mechanisms discussed here are \"static\".
+In this sense, all mechanisms discussed here are "static".
 This document does not discuss dynamic mechanisms - i.e. adding additional jobs, after initial construction.

 ## Structural overview